Marycee/stopwatch/README.md

 # stopwatch
-This project is about a friend functional and responsive stopwatch.
+This project is about a functional and responsive stopwatch.